 The standard A3 Sportback’s interior is already a pleasant place to spend time, and the RS 3 version turns things up a notch with a pair of gorgeous wingback sport seats, finished in quilted leather.
 A flat-bottomed steering wheel trimmed in Alcantara feels fantastic in your palms, while the instrument cluster is upgraded with a digital boost meter for the turbo.

 Standard kit inside includes the retractable screen for displaying the sat-nav, rear parking camera and infotainment functions.

 Sat-nav, stereo and infotainment

 The latest RS 3 comes with a clear colour screen as standard, with Apple CarPlay and Android Auto connectivity included.
 It's fairly intuitive to use through the click wheel located on the centre console, but alongside the latest touchscreen infotainment systems it’s starting to show its age.
 The seven inch screen is small, too, but at least the 12.3-inch ‘Virtual Cockpit’ digital dials look great.
-A Bang & Olufsen stereo is also available.
+A Bang & Olufsen stereo and wireless phone charging are also available.